 Last year I couldn't find my coconut oil anywhere and finally found it with my husband.
 He was so excited because he found that coconut oil is fabulous for waxing our boat, so I bought him his own bucket of coconut oil.

 There are many coconut oils on the market so let me tell you about some of the ones I use.
-Virgin coconut oil has a coconut taste, but I also use the organic expeller pressed coconut oil which has no flavor at all and is made the “old” way by expeller-pressed mechanical extraction.
-These are just a few of the ways I use and consume coconut oil.
+Virgin coconut oil has a coconut taste, and extra vitamin E. These are just a few of the ways I use and consume coconut oil.
 I also have lots of coconut recipes, too.
 Coconut oil is wonderful for you.